artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 by extracting format information from `PRONOM`_, a technical registry of file formats maintained by the National Archives of the UK.

-Selecting **Formats** at the top of the right-hand sidebar in the Preservation Planning tab will take you to the formats view page, which displays a list of all the formats that Archivematica currently knows about.
+Selecting **Formats** at the top of the left-hand sidebar in the Preservation Planning tab will take you to the formats view page, which displays a list of all the formats that Archivematica currently knows about.
 Each entry in this table is a record representing one or more related format versions.
 Each format